 Effect of speed on seed to seed spacing of two metering mechanism in laboratory

-Two metering mechanism was tested in the laboratory.
-The test results indicated that the mean spacing between the seed to seed spacing was 9.5 to 16 cm for cup type metering mechanism, in case of roller type metering mechanism it was observed as 11 to 20 cm on belt speed of 10 to 25 rpm respectively.
-From the results cup type metering system maintained insufficient spacing at various operating speeds.
-Whereas roller type metering system achieved an acceptable seed spacing at a speed of 25 rpm.
-It may be due to seeds were picked and dropped uniformly from the metering device.
-It was shows that while increasing the speed the spacing between seed to seed also increased.
-It is shown in Fig.8.
+Two metering mechanisms were tested in the laboratory.
+The test results indicated that the mean spacing between the seed to seed spacing was 9.5 to 16 cm for cup type metering mechanism, in case of roller type metering mechanism it was observed as 11 to 20 cm on a belt speed of 10 to 25 rpm respectively.
+From the results, the cup-type metering system maintained insufficient spacing at various operating speeds.
+Whereas roller type metering system achieved acceptable seed spacing at a speed of 25 rpm.
+It may be due to the seeds being picked and dropped uniformly from the metering device.
+It shows that as the speed increased, the spacing between seeds also increased (Fig. 8).